 AOH Acting Workshops

-Four consecutive Wednesdays starting on July 26 and culminating with a final showing on Wednesday, August 16.
+Four consecutive Wednesdays starting on July 25 and culminating with a final showing on Wednesday, August 15.
 Classes begin at 6 pm and end at 8.30 pm.
-The final class/showing begins at 5 pm and ends at 9.30 pm.

 Here is what Ancram Opera House students are saying about Paul:

 MC Stockl, Communications Consultant: “Thank you for a wonderful experience.
 I don't know which I enjoyed most: your thoughtful guiding through the [Linklater Voice] progression, the use of images that resonated, or how you brought out the best In each of the amazing people in the voice workshop.
 You have a new fan!”